JetBrains/intellij-sdk-docs/code_samples/simple_language_plugin/README.md

 Defines a new language, _Simple language_ with support for syntax highlighting, annotations, code completion, and other features.

-## Structure

-Simple Language Sample
-plugin depends on the [IntelliJ Platform SDK][docs] and [Gradle][docs:gradle] as a build system.

-The main plugin definition file is stored in the [plugin.xml][file:plugin.xml] file, which is created accordingly to the [Plugin Configuration File documentation][docs:plugin.xml].
-It describes definitions of the actions, extensions, or listeners provided by the plugin.

 ### Extension Points

 | Name                                          | Implementation Class                                                                    | Interface                                                                  |